Isaac-DeFrain/mina-utils/notes/archive_node/postgres.md

 ### Install

-Once the build is complete, you can install PostgreSQL with the following command:
+Once the build is complete, you can install PostgreSQL with the following command

 ```sh
 sudo make install
 ```

-### Add `postgres` user and add env vars
+#### Add `postgres` user

 Add user and set password